Sounders planning to fly to Orlando on Friday, but many teams delaying travel as COVID-19 cases rise

 Schmetzer said the club, via email and team meetings, has stressed that visiting former teammates and friends such as Roman Torres, who is with Inter Miami CF, or traveling to cities outside the bubble aren’t permissible for the duration of the tournament.

 The Sounders open against the San Jose Earthquakes, who entered the bubble June 24.
-Dallas and Vancouver are also in Group B with Seattle, which was only a minor concern for Schmetzer considering the number of positive tests among them.
+Dallas and Vancouver are also in Group B with the Sounders.

 Schmetzer said forward Jordan Morris is still part of the traveling delegation despite being in an at-risk category for COVID-19 as a Type 1 diabetic.